-Jerome (2022) highlights the significance of interpersonal dynamics in fostering supportive academic environments.
+Jerome (2022) highlighted the significance of interpersonal dynamics in fostering supportive academic environments.
 This involves creating spaces where African American students feel valued, respected, and understood.
 The emphasis on supportive relationships among peers, faculty, and staff is crucial for the academic and social success of these students.
 This perspective shows the structural and curricular changes proposed by Amrai et al. (2011), suggesting that both institutional and interpersonal factors are essential for fostering an inclusive educational environment.
-Porter-Liddell (2023) builds on these foundations by providing a contemporary perspective on the challenges and successes of African American students at PWIs.
+Porter-Liddell (2023) built on these foundations by providing a contemporary perspective on the challenges and successes of African American students at PWIs.
 This research highlights the ongoing struggles with racial microaggressions and the need for continuous support systems.
-By integrating the findings from Amrai et al. (2011) and Jerome (2022), Porter-Liddell (2023) offers a comprehensive framework for educators to enhance the experiences and success of African American students.
+By integrating the findings from Amrai et al. (2011) and Jerome (2022), Porter-Liddell (2023) offered a comprehensive framework for educators to enhance the experiences and success of African American students.
 This includes specific strategies for addressing racial biases, promoting cultural competence among faculty, and implementing mentorship programs.
-The literature supports the excerpts from the data helps to answer the research questions and show how the findings in the research align to the research topic.
+The literature supports the excerpts from the data to answer the research questions and show how the findings in the research align to the research topic.

-In terms of being aligned to Tinto’s Retention Model of Motivation, one tenant of that theory is goals and perception of curriculum.
+In terms of being aligned to Tinto’s Retention Model of Motivation, one tenet of that theory is goals and perception of curriculum.
 This portion of the theory states the importance of goals and perception of curriculum and how they align with students’ experiences in the college environment.
 The Tinto model suggests that students are more likely to persist if they have a purpose for their study.
-The findings within the research were substantiated by the research design.
+The findings within the research were substantiated within the research design.
 The qualitative descriptive design is a method that describes experiences and perceptions (Doyle et al., 2020).
 Based on the data, this research participants described experiences and perceptions in the research.

 Research Question 2.
 The second research question asked how do African American college alumni from PWIs located in the South Atlantic Region of the United States describe the contributions of their African American faculty and peers on self-motivation?
-This question was developed in order to explore how African American faculty and peers contribute to factors that motivated African American alumni at their PWI?
-Two themes emerged that support the research question: (a) African American Alumni described having faculty and peers who serve as mentors, who offer support, guidance with motivation, personal ambitions, peer support, mentorship and guidance while attending a PWI and (b) African American Alumni described the positive experience of being chosen by faculty or singled out to represent African Americans in diversity discussions and negative experiences endured of being excluded in social and academic settings of racism and racial microaggressions while attending a PWI.
+This question was developed in order to explore how African American faculty and peers contribute to factors that motivated African American alumni at their PWI.
+Two themes emerged that support the research question: (a) African American Alumni described having faculty and peers who serve as mentors, who offer support, guidance with motivation, personal ambitions, peer support, mentorship and guidance while attending a PWI and (b) African American alumni described the positive experience of being chosen by faculty or singled out to represent African Americans in diversity discussions and negative experiences endured of being excluded in social and academic settings of racism and racial microaggressions while attending a PWI.

-In reference to theme (a) the participants stated that “If you are willing to put in the effort, then everything else will be what it is supposed to be in a time that it is supposed to be, but you have to be diligent about seeking resources from faculty and communicating your needs” (P1).
-“I would not have made it through State University 1973 through 1977, without the assistance of my African American teachers and my African American peers" (P8).
+In reference to theme (a) the participants stated, “If you are willing to put in the effort, then everything else will be what it is supposed to be in a time that it is supposed to be, but you have to be diligent about seeking resources from faculty and communicating your needs” (P1).
+“I would not have made it through State University 1973 through 1977 without the assistance of my African American teachers and my African American peers" (P8).

-Fong et al. (2021) and Frey et al. (2018) both emphasize motivation as a crucial predictor of academic success and persistence among students.
+Fong et al. (2021) and Frey et al. (2018) both emphasized motivation as a crucial predictor of academic success and persistence among students.
 According to their research, students who are intrinsically motivated by internal desires and meaningful relationships are more likely to show resilience and determination in achieving their academic goals.
-Fong et al. research shows that fostering a supportive academic environment that nurtures students’ motivation can enhance their engagement and persistence through graduation.
+Fong et al.’s research shows that fostering a supportive academic environment that nurtures students’ motivation can enhance their engagement and persistence through graduation.